 Located approximately 1,000 feet from Lafayette Square, ROOST debuts its first location in DC, marking entry into its sixth city.
 Combining the best of a hotel and apartment-style living, the stylish apartments come with big kitchens, ample workspace and lavish amenities.

-Sixty DC (June 2025)
+• Sixty DC (June 2025)

 The boutique hotel brand, with locations in Beverly Hills, California and New York’s Lower East Side, made its DC debut on Connecticut Avenue near Dupont Circle.
 The posh 73-room hotel boasts trendy food and beverage concepts: Casamara, serving coastal Mediterranean; Reynold’s, a retro-cool cocktail bar whose name is a nod to Alexander Hamilton’s affair; and the coastal-chic, 3,000-square-foot Rooftop at Casamara.

-An 11-story former office building near McPherson Square has been converted into a hotel offering 85 high-end apartment-style suites, ranging from studios to two-bedrooms, complete with full kitchens and spacious living areas.
+An 11-story former office building near McPherson Square was converted into a hotel offering 85 high-end apartment-style suites, ranging from studios to two-bedrooms, complete with full kitchens and spacious living areas.
 Guests have access to an on-site fitness center, dedicated meeting space, a coworking lounge and grab and go station.

-Taking inspiration from the iconic Chesapeake & Ohio Canal, a five-story former office building has been combined with adjacent townhouses to create a 108-key property under Marriott’s Tribute portfolio.
+Taking inspiration from the iconic Chesapeake & Ohio Canal, a five-story former office building was combined with adjacent townhouses to create a 108-key property under Marriott’s Tribute portfolio.
 Located in the heart of charming Georgetown, amenities include the lobby’s C+O Lounge, a private courtyard, library lounge, fitness center and two two-bedroom rowhouses.

 • Arlo Washington, DC (November 2024)